Water is the key to the future for Texas

 Water Infrastructure

-The American Rescue Plan Act (ARPA) and the Infrastructure and Investment and Jobs Act (IIJA) both provide funding for water infrastructure from facilities and technology upgrades to water supply development and much more.
+The American Rescue Plan Act (ARPA) and the Infrastructure and Investment and Jobs Act (IIJA) provide funding for water infrastructure including facilities and technology upgrades to water supply development and much more.
 The ARPA funds were distributed directly to local and state coffers.
-The IIJA, on the other hand, is competitive.
+The IIJA, and other state water funds on the other hand, are competitive.

 These investments will give communities that have failed to invest an opportunity to reset their water systems to current standards.
 For utilities that have invested in maintenance and expansion, the money is an incentive to take the next steps.
 And, finally, the money is a boost to those (like us in Texas) trying to identify, acquire and build water supplies for the future.